 We are driven to build a data platform that scales with the exponential growth in volume and demands for data—and meets the growing need, complexity, and importance of data security.

 Looker continues to pursue security certifications that matter to our customers.
-We are proud to announce that we recently achieved ISO 27001, PCI, and SOC 2 Type I (GCP) certifications, in addition to maintaining our SOC 2 Type II (AWS) and HIPAA compliance obligations.
+We are proud to announce that we recently achieved ISO 27001, PCI, and SOC 2 Type 2 certification for GCP.
+In addition Looker has maintained our SOC 2 Type II (AWS) and HIPAA compliance obligations.

 Looker’s data platform sits on top of your existing database, using a secure connection to query your data warehouse directly.
 Looker writes a query to access the data needed to answer your question, returns the result, and holds the answer in a (configurable) temporary cache.